-- 3. The members of school staff responsible for the implementation of this policy are the DSL and the pupil's year team (who are also DSLs).
-They are responsible for: - 3.1 Managing pupils who are unable to attend school because of medical needs - 3.2 Actively monitoring pupil progress and reintegration into school - 3.3 Supplying pupils' education providers with information about the child's capabilities, progress and outcomes - 3.4 Liaising with education providers and parents to determine pupils' programmes of study whilst they are absent from school - 3.5 Keeping pupils informed about school events and encouraging communication with their peers- where possible and appropriate - 3.6 Providing a link between pupils and their parents, and the Local Authority - 4.
-The duty of other teachers and support staff
+- 3. The members of school staff responsible for the implementation of this policy are the designated safeguarding lead and the pupil's Heads of Year. - 3.1.
+They are responsible for: - Dealing with pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with education providers and parents to determine pupils' programmes of study whilst they are absent from school. - Keeping pupils informed about school events and encouraging communication with their peers- where possible. - Providing a link between pupils and their parents, and the Local Authority. - 4.
+The Duty of other Teachers and Support Staff